RefaelMizrahi/SlackBot/README.md

 You need to send logs from Python: https://github.com/logzio/logzio-python-handler

-Create an .env file with the following values:
+Create a .env file with the following values:
 ```
 SLACK_BOT_TOKEN= <'YOUR_SLACK_BOT_TOKEN'>
 SLACK_APP_TOKEN = <'YOUR_SLACK_APP_TOKEN'>